Introduction

 Networks

 Importantly, since Polinode is a cloud-based platform you can also share these interactive networks with others either publicly or privately.
-The first major section in this guide walks you through our Networks functionality and you can jump to it by clicking here.
+The first major section in this guide walks you through our Networks module and you can jump to it by clicking here.

 Surveys

-There is an important connection between our Networks functionality and Surveys functionality.
+There is an important connection between our Networks functionality and our Surveys functionality.
 Once you've run a relationship-based survey in Polinode you can simply click a button and, for reach relationship question in your survey, an interactive network will be generated and available under Networks.
 The second major section in this guide walks you through our Surveys functionality, including how to build and run relationship-based surveys.
 To jump to the Surveys section of this guide click here.

 Using Polinode for Organizational Network Analysis